 In order to understand the issues and make informed decisions, we need information from the natural sciences, the social sciences, and the arts and humanities.
 Beloit College offers students multiple paths of study to explore environmental issues.
-Students may major in Environmental Studies (arts or social sciences focused) or Environmental Science (Environmental Biology, Environmental Chemistry, or Environmental Geology.
+Students may major in Environmental Studies (arts or social sciences focused) or Environmental Science (Environmental Biology, Environmental Chemistry, or Environmental Geology).
 In addition, students may minor in Environmental Studies.

 Internships, research experiences, and off-campus study offer students additional ways to explore environmental studies.